 If you don’t think a rug will quite fit your interior design, think about shifting your furniture around every now and then.
 Furniture placement generally determines where pedestrian traffic is directed in your home.
 So if you change the placement of your furniture periodically, you can help your timber floor wear more evenly.
 That will mean that when the time comes for a restoration, the process will be easier, and more consistent.

 Finally, think about some special maintenance.
 Here’s how to care for deteriorating timber floors

 Of course, everything needs some restoration after a while.
 No matter how well you protect your timber floor, it will need some extra special attention at some point.
 So if you’re timber flooring is looking particularly worn, consider getting professional help.
 Professional floor sanders can take off the worn and unsightly layer of your floor, and expose the beautiful, natural grain once again.

 With an extra layer of varnish or polish, that floor will be good to go for another decade or two!
-That’s why we love timber flooring; no matter how hard you push it, it never takes more than a sand and varnish to restore it look new.
+That’s why we love timber flooring; no matter how hard you push it, it never takes more than sand and varnish to restore it to look new.